San Miguel de Allende Town Square

 San Miguel de Allende Map

 The few people at the hotel that night spoke very little English.
 My DH speaks very little Spanish.
 It takes us a while to figure out what they are trying to tell us.
 The hotel has a room for us for the night, but not for our planned eight-night stay.
-Good thing the hotel offered free Wi-Fi, and we are able to search for a new hotel.
+Good thing the hotel offered free wi-fi, and we are able to search for a new hotel.

+With that dilemma solved, we headed out down the main street to find some food.
+There are many great restaurants in San Miguel, but we just want someplace quiet and cozy for a quick meal.
 We found Gombos a few short blocks away from the hotel and enjoyed a lovely dinner.
 After dinner, it was all we could manage to walk home and crawl into bed for the night.
-It was a very long day.
+It was a very long day 💤

+In the morning, we wander through the Dona Urraca to see what we will be missing.
 We then head up to the breakfast room for the included “brunch.”
+The hotel is well appointed and remarkably quiet for its location.
 Breakfast is served buffet-style, as you find in most European hotels.
-Offerings include pastries, yogurts, eggs, juices, meats and fruits.
-You won’t go hungry here.

 After breakfast, we check out of our room at the Dona Urraca and get a cab to our new digs, the Rancho Hotel el Atascadero.